 Principal Fred Deppe emceed the event, while Ayer-Shirley Assistant Superintendent MaryBeth Hamel announced the words, and Page Hilltop Assistant Principal Karen DeWitt was a judge, along with Page Hilltop teachers Tara Bozek and Brenda Rolfe.

 The early rounds saw contestants spelling words such as shamrock, nacho, commute and glimpse.
 The words got progressively more challenging in later rounds, with words such as munchkin, marshmallow, defiantly and audience.
-In the end, there was a clear winner in fourth-grader William Macdonald, who triumphed with the word "reign.
+In the end, there was a clear winner in fourth-grader William Macdonald, who triumphed with the word “reign.”
+After dueling back and forth with very difficult words, fifth-grader Jeremy Fish was named runner-up and Christopher Govang came in third.

 “I really love spelling,” said Macdonald.
 When asked when he knew he was a really good speller, he answered, “I knew in second grade with my teacher Mrs. Lynch.
 I won the second grade spelling bee, so I think I was a good speller then.”
 Macdonald did credit his mother by saying that she is a very good speller as well.